Methimazole Transdermal Gel (Compounded) Rx

 - Methimazole is a prescription medication used to treat overactive thyroid glands in cats.
 While Methimazole can’t stop the condition, it will help your cat feel better and improve her quality of life.

-- The active ingredient in each small, coated Felimazile table is methimazole, which reduces the amount of the thyroid hormone your cat’s thyroid gland produces.
+- The active ingredient in each small, coated Felimazile tablet is methimazole, which reduces the amount of the thyroid hormone your cat’s thyroid gland produces.

 - The medication used in the transdermal gel is the same as the tablets manufactured commercially but the difference is the delivery of the medication.
 Transdermal means across the skin.